-128. In judging the effectiveness of leadership and management, inspectors must also judge whether the school's arrangements for safeguarding pupils are effective.
-There is detailed guidance on evaluating safeguarding arrangements in 'Inspecting safeguarding in early years, education and skills settings from September 2015'.
+145. In judging the effectiveness of leadership and management, inspectors must also judge whether the school's arrangements for safeguarding pupils are effective, and whether those responsible for governance ensure that these arrangements are effective.
+There is detailed guidance on evaluating safeguarding arrangements in 'Inspecting safeguarding in early years, education and skills settings'.